srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Put into separate components few stuff from AddExerciseForm and EditExerciseForm for better readability, check EditExerciseForm for potential bugs._
+- _Empty state for exercises if not prvided in form + remove modal for removing exercise._

+- _Finish Ui inside preview dialog._

-- _Handle and display zod parse errors inside the edit form, fix an error with exercises not being provided while editing._
+- _Handle and display zod parse errors inside the edit form, fix an error with exercises not being provided while editing.
+Add toast notification for editting workout.
+Complete UI and logic for whole edit page._

 - _Set up own auth flow with Lucia 3.0._

-- _Finish Ui inside preview dialog.
-Add toast notification for editting workout._

-- _Finish UI and logic for edit and workout pages._
+- _Finish UI and logic for workout pages._

 - _Modify profile and logs page to have an actual content._